haseeb-cb/fundamentals-of-gis/Content/5_Theory.md

 In raster overlay analysis, each raster layer is composed of a grid of cells or pixels, with each cell containing a value representing a specific attribute or measurement.
 When overlaying two or more raster layers, the values of the corresponding cells are compared and combined based on predefined rules or operations.
 The most common operations used in raster overlay analysis include:

-1. Overlay operations: These operations combine two or more raster layers to create a new output layer.
+1.  **Overlay operations**: These operations combine two or more raster layers to create a new output layer.
 Examples of overlay operations include:

     -   Union: Combines the values of overlapping cells from multiple layers, often used to identify areas of overlap or convergence.
     -   Intersection: Retains only the values of cells where all input layers have non-zero values, useful for identifying areas that satisfy multiple conditions.